 Magical.
 Ethereal.
 Escapism.
 Childhood.

 Chairman and CEO of The Walt Disney Company Bob Iger nailed the concept, saying, “When you create a brand, you ask yourself the question: When I put that brand name on the product, what does it convey?

 If I say to you ‘Disney,’ you know exactly what it is.
 There’s a feeling inside you.
 You immediately have a visceral feeling about it.”

 Because of Disney’s incredible branding, the company has a 70% return rate on first-time visitors.
 They had such a positive impression that they created strong brand loyalty from the very first time a park-goer stepped through their gates.
 (Disney Resorts also grossed $20 billion in revenue in 2019.)

-They’re also the largest media conglomerate in the world, acquiring Pixar Animations Studios, ESPN, ABC, and other channels, to grow over the years.
+They’re also the largest media conglomerate in the world, acquiring Pixar Animation Studios, ESPN, ABC, and other channels over the years.
 These calculated purchases widen their ability to create new content and stay true to their brand, creating loyalty from a larger, newer fanbase.